 Negative

-• Testers had a lot of difficulty finding “past transcripts,” info arc needed to be redone
+• Testers had a lot of difficulty finding past transcripts - Information architecture needed to be redone.

 Positive